Here’s How the Months of the Year Got Their Names

 June

 June kicks off our modern-day wedding season, and its namesake might explain why.
 The Romans named June after Juno, the Roman goddess of love and marriage.
-Like her Greek counterpart Hera, Juno was married to the chief Roman god Jupiter and considered the queen of the gods.
-June was also dubbed the midsummer month, making it an ideal time to get married back in the day, per the OED.
+Like her Greek counterpart Hera, Juno was married to the chief Roman god Jupiter and was considered the queen of the gods.

 7 / 12